The Federal Court's jurisdiction - its scope of authority to hear and decide issues - extends across the federal landscape.

 The Federal Court has extensive jurisdiction to resolve maritime and admiralty disputes

-Finally, the Federal Court's jurisdiction also includes, but is not limited to, interprovincial and federal provincial disputes, citizenship appeals and appeals under certain federal statutes.
+Finally, the Federal Court's jurisdiction also includes, but is not limited to, interprovincial and federal-provincial disputes and appeals under certain federal statutes.
 A general list of statutes assigning jurisdiction to the Court is provided separately.